maelle/watchme/README.md

 # Introduction

-This package aims at supporting the analysis of annotation results of wearable camera images.
+This package aims at supporting the analysis of annotation of images, e.g. pics of wearable camera.
 The workflow is as follows:

-* participants of a study wear a camera that automatically produces pictures;
+* pictures are produced, e.g. participants of a study wear a camera that automatically produces pictures;

-* these pictures are then annotated by coders using a list of annotations;
+* these pictures are then annotated by algorithms/ coders using a list of annotations;

 * the results of these annotations are then used to e.g. reconstruct the sequence of activities of a person during the day, or link it to pollution exposure.

-This R package supports the following taks:
+This R package supports the following tasks:

-* How to convert data?
+* How to convert data to a format easier to deal with in R?

 * How to summarize annotations?